Education in Croatia: Higher education

 All larger universities in Croatia are composed of independent faculties (fakultet, meaning college or department).
 Each independent college or department maintains its own administration, professional staff (also known as a "faculty") and campus.
 The colleges focus on specific areas of learning: natural sciences, philosophy, law, engineering, economy, architecture, medicine, and so on.
 Although a university's colleges or departments are usually located in the same city as the administration of the university, some are located in different cities, such as Zagreb's University's Faculty of Metallurgy located in the city of Sisak.
 The universities of Dubrovnik, North (Koprivnica, Varaždin), Pula, Slavonski Brod and Zadar do not have independent colleges.

 The description of the Croatian higher education system as of July 2008 is available from the official Croatian Guidelines for the Publication of Diploma Supplement, which was published by the Ministry of Science, Education and Sports of the Republic of Croatia in July 2008.
 Although the document itself is in Croatian, the English description of the higher education system is available from page 25.

+Croatia had a significant negative tertiary education attainment gender gap of -22.3 pp in 2024.